Majda8/Dynamic-Multi-Page-E-Learning-Website/README.md

 This repository contains the files for a dynamic, multi-page e-learning website designed to provide an engaging and interactive online learning experience.
 The website includes various pages, such as the home page, course pages, login and sign-up forms, and more.
 Additionally, the website supports **Dark Mode**, **Light Mode**, and **Glass Mode**, allowing users to customize their viewing experience.

+## Demonstration Video

+You can watch the demonstration video here:

 [Watch the demo video](https://github.com/Majda8/Dynamic-Multi-Page-E-Learning-Website/blob/master/demonstration.mp4?raw=true)